Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Endoscopic endonasal surgery is a minimally invasive technique that allows a surgeon to go through the nose to operate on areas at the front of the brain and the top of the spine.

-A thin tube called an endoscope is thread through your nose and sinuses, giving your surgeon access to parts of your brain that would be difficult to reach using traditional surgical approaches and often require large incisions and removal of parts of the skull.
+A thin tube called an endoscope is thread through your nose and sinuses.
+This gives your surgeon access to parts of your brain that would be hard to reach using traditional surgical approaches and often require large incisions and removal of parts of the skull.

 Endoscopic endonasal surgery can be used to remove tumors in areas near the base of the brain or skull, and at the top of the spine.
 It can also be used to treat problems with the sinuses.
-The endoscopic endonasal approach has the advantage of allowing the surgeon to reach these areas without the need for large incisions or removal of parts of the skull, so your recovery is often quicker and less painful.
+This approach allows the surgeon to reach these areas without the need for large incisions or removal of parts of the skull.
+This often makes recovery quicker and less painful.

 Any major surgery carries some risk.
 Most people get through this surgery and heal without problems, but complications can develop.
 Possible risks include:

 The procedure may carry other risks, depending on your specific medical condition.
 Be sure to discuss any concerns with your surgeon before the procedure.

 You will be under general anesthesia for this surgery.
 That means you will be asleep and won't feel anything.
 If you have any questions about the anesthesia or about any other aspect of the procedure, be sure to ask your medical team in advance.

 You can increase the chances for success by preparing correctly.
 In general, pre-surgery preparation involves these steps:

 Your surgical team will give you more specific directions to follow in advance of the procedure.
 Some of these might be slightly different from those listed above.